masesgroup/JNet/src/documentation/articles/usageReflector.md

 * **DoNotCamel**: Does not use camelized names in methods, class and so on
 * **TraceLevel**: The level of traces to be reported: 0 - Critical ...
 5 - Verbose
 * **TraceTo**: The file name where traces will be write, default write to console
-* **AlwaysUseIDisposablePattern**: The generator do not use the JCOBridge base class without IDisposable (JVMBridgeBaseCore) and fallback to previous class JVMBridgeBase
+* **AlwaysUseIDisposablePattern**: The generator do not use the JCOBridge base class without IDisposable (JVMBridgeCore) and fallback to previous class JVMBridgeBase

 ## JNet reflected classes